 Unlike beans, lentils don’t have to be soaked before cooking.
 Plus, they cook quickly – in about a half an hour.
 They’re the antithesis of dried beans, which take a lot longer.

-However, if you REALLY want to shorten the time it takes to make lentil chili, use pre-cooked lentils!
+However, if you REALLY want to shorten the cooking time for this one pot meal, use pre-cooked lentils!

 Trader Joe’s sells steamed lentils in the produce area.
 (Look in the refrigerated section.)

 It comes with 2 ½ cups of lentils in the package, which is exactly what you’ll need for this recipe.
 So you can just dump in all of the lentils from the package.
 So easy!